Judicial system of Turkey: The Constitutional Court

+The Constitutional Court is composed of fifteen members.
+Decisions are taken by an absolute majority of members attending a session, unless otherwise required by the Constitution.
+The Court’s decisions are final and binding on the legislative, executive, and judicial authorities; they cannot be appealed and must be implemented without delay.

+As of 2026, the President of the Constitutional Court is Kadir Özkaya, who assumed office on 20 April 2024.

 The Court of Cassation

 The Court of Cassation (Yargıtay) is the last instance for reviewing rulings and judgments rendered by justice courts, criminal courts, the examination courts and renders verdicts upon appeal.
 The opinions rendered by the Court of Cassation are taken as precedents for legal rulings in the first instance courts throughout the country, so that uniform application may be achieved.
 It is also able to modify its own ruling upon request.

 The Court of Cassation is divided into civil law and penal law chambers (hukuk ve ceza daireleri).Though Yargitay currently 20 civil and 20 criminal chambers, after the amendment of Yargitay Act in 2016 by the Parliament, the number of chambers will be decreased to 12 civil and 12 criminal chambers and total number of member of Court will be decreased to 210 until the end of 2018.

 The highest judge, who holds the title First President (Birinci Başkan), is currently Mehmet Akarca.
 The Court of Cassation also has a Chief Public Prosecutor (Yargitay Cumhuriyet Başsavcısı), who is currently Bekir Şahin.
 In case of indictments against political parties, the Chief Public Prosecutor of the Court of Cassation appears before the Constitutional Court.